Andrea Wood

-Andrea Robin Wood (born March 2, 1973) is an American attorney and jurist serving as a United States district judge of the United States District Court for the Northern District of Illinois.
+Andrea Robin Wood (born March 2, 1973) is an American attorney serving as a United States district judge of the United States District Court for the Northern District of Illinois.

 Early life and education

 Wood was born March 2, 1973, in St. Louis, Missouri.
 She received a Bachelor of Arts degree from the University of Chicago in 1995 and a Juris Doctor in 1998 from Yale Law School.

 Career

 Wood served as a law clerk to Judge Diane Wood of the United States Court of Appeals for the Seventh Circuit from 1998 to 1999.
 From 1999 to 2004, she worked as an associate at the law firm of Kirkland & Ellis, where she was responsible for litigation, primarily in federal court.
 In 2004, she became a senior attorney at the U.S. Securities and Exchange Commission, where she managed complex investigations and litigation involving securities law.
 In 2007, she became senior trial counsel in the Division of Enforcement, serving until her appointment to the bench in 2013.